Celebrating the 71th Annual Puccini Festival in Torre del Lago

 In the following years, the festival was put on hold due to political turmoil and the looming threat of the Second World War.
 It wasn’t until the 1960s that the festival was able to regain momentum and claim its annual festival status.

-What once began as a small concert has now grown into an international event, attracting thousands of opera lovers from around the globe to celebrate Puccini’s timeless music under the stars.
+What once began as a small concert has now grown into an international event in Tuscany, attracting thousands of opera lovers from around the globe to celebrate Puccini’s timeless music under the stars.

 Places to Visit Near the Puccini Festival